 He is an acknowledged expert on the 19th century poet and literary critic John Addington Symonds, and apart from having set five of his poems for voice and piano, he has contributed a significant essay to the book John Addington Symonds – Culture and the Demon Desire (Macmillan Press Ltd, 2000).
 He is President of The Arthur Bliss Society, a Vice-President of the Gloucester Music Society chairman of the Ivor Gurney Society.
 His continuing work on the music of Ivor Gurney has led to orchestrations of two of his songs (2003) – counterparts to the two that were orchestrated by Herbert Howells – and newly edited versions of Gurney’s War Elegy (1919) and A Gloucestershire Rhapsody (1921), with Dr Philip Lancaster.

-His music has been recorded on Somm, Signum, Regent, EM Records, and Naxos labels and is published by Novello and Company Ltd (Music Sales International)
+His music has been recorded on Somm, Signum, Regent, EM Records, and Naxos labels and is published by Novello and Company Ltd (Wise Music Group)

 © Graham J. Lloyd